This is an article I wrote a couple of years ago for an audience that I

 I engaged a couple a local carpenters to make me a burglar-proof door.
 Even though I owned virtually nothing worth stealing, I knew that security might be a problem in such an isolated area.
 All foreigners in rural India are assumed by some sectors of the community to be rich until a looting of their houses can prove otherwise, and even then there will be a deep suspicion that the valuable stuff is stashed elsewhere.
 A day or so later I moved into what I was already coming to regard as 'my' temple.
 I had never possessed real estate before.
 Owning a door in an abandoned shrine didn't exactly make me a member of the landed gentry, but it definitely gave me the feeling that I had moved up into the propertied class.

-There is a joke about Boulder (the new-age town in Colorado) that I love.
-'How many people from Boulder does it take to change a light bulb?'
-Answer: 'None.
-The people there just form a support group entitled ''Coping with darkness.'''
 With no possibility to install electricity, I decided to cope with my own darkness by buying a kerosene lamp.
 I dealt with the absence of a toilet by digging a trench about thirty yards long in a nearby piece of land that had recently been reforested by the government.
-It was own personal and private contribution to the regeneration of India's forests.
+It was own personal and private contribution to the regeneration of India’s forests.
 Each morning I would squat there, have a shit, and cover it up with soil I had dug out of the trench.
 The next morning I would move a foot down the line.
 After a week or so of following this morning ritual, I noticed the undigested tomato seeds I had shat out were germinating in the trench.
 Three months later I had a line of plants thirty yards long, seedlings at the business end and fruiting plants at the other.
 I still remember the joy of picking and eating the first tomato off the first plant.
 It felt so organic, so ethnic.

 When it came to water, I felt spoiled for choice.
 There was a small well about 200 yards away that supplied me with drinking water.
 A little further away a farmer was irrigating his fields with a diesel pump.
 I found out his watering times and had my daily bath there under a gushing fountain of water that shot out from his pump house about five feet above the ground.
 In this part of the world the temperature rarely drops below eighty degrees, even in midwinter, so afternoon cold showers are almost always a pleasure.